inventhouse/tutorials/PySG-Xonsh-101/README.md

 ### Shell is terrible
 - Everything is strings
-- Often parsed badly; problems _everywhere_
+- Often parsed badly; problems lurk _everywhere_
     - `"Quotes" won't save you! 🤦‍♂️` is a valid filename
-        - "But that's an edge-case" - our jobs would be __*SO*__ easy if we didn't have to deal with edge-cases!
+        - "But that's an edge-case"
+        - Spaces in filenames _really_ aren't edge cases, nor are apostropes
         - Weird filenames exist, like `/bin/[` - see if you can spot that later in this section
-- Lots of commands are arcane (and archaic)
+        - Our jobs would be __*SO*__ easy if we didn't have to deal with edge-cases!- Lots of commands are arcane (and archaic)
+    - What are the differences between sed, grep, and egrep regular expressions, hmm?
-- Syntax is insane; I wrote this, don't be like me:
+- Syntax is a mess; I wrote this, don't be like me:
 ```bash
 : ${GetChunkDelim:="###"}
 if [ "$1" == "-h" -o "$1" == "--help" -o -z "$1" -o -z "$2" ]; then